sagarchalise/geany-commander-modified/README.md

 * Filter on type
 * '@' and '#' to filter classes and variables
 * traversing jumps to symbols
-* highlights all occurrences.

 The code base is mostly  **Commander** plugin available on geany-plugins.

 $ gcc -c geany-symbol.c -fPIC `pkg-config --cflags geany`

 $ gcc geany-symbol.o -o geany-symbol.so -shared `pkg-config --libs geany`

 **Copy geany-symbol.so to plugin path**